 If you do have a cable:

 - Connect your PC or laptop to the wall socket using a network / Ethernet cable.
-In some rooms there are two Ethernet sockets.
-If you want to use both and find that one of them doesn't work, contact us so we can switch it on
+In some rooms there are two Ethernet sockets: if one of them doesn't work try the other one.
+If both don't work, contact us.

 - Open a web browser: it should automatically go to our internet setup tool.
 If not, go to internet.kent.ac.uk/download